Empagliflozin Cardiovascular Outcome Event Trial in Type 2 Diabetes Mellitus Patients - EMPA-REG OUTCOME

 - Initiation of renal replacement therapy: 0.3% vs. 0.6%, p = 0.04

-The results of this trial indicate that empaglifozin is superior to placebo in improving glycemic control and reducing CV events in patients with DM2 and established CVD.
+The results of this trial indicate that empagliflozin is superior to placebo in improving glycemic control and reducing CV events in patients with DM2 and established CVD.
 Further, it appears to have a salutary effect on renal outcomes too, including the need to initiate renal replacement therapy.
-There was also a significant mortality benefit with empaglifozin.
-These are really important findings and suggest that agents such as liraglutide and empaglifozine with documented CV benefits may need to be considered as second-line therapy in similar high-risk patients going forward.
+There was also a significant mortality benefit with empagliflozin.
+These are really important findings and suggest that agents such as liraglutide and empagliflozin with documented CV benefits may need to be considered as second-line therapy in similar high-risk patients going forward.

 Presented by Dr. David Fitchett at the European Society of Cardiology Congress, Rome, Italy, August 28, 2016.

 Wanner C, Inzucchi SE, Lachin JM, et al., on behalf of the EMPA-REG OUTCOME Investigators.
 Empagliflozin and Progression of Kidney Disease in Type 2 Diabetes.
 N Engl J Med 2016;375:323-34.

 Editorial: Ingelfinger JR, Rosen CJ.
 Cardiac and Renovascular Complications in Type 2 Diabetes — Is There Hope?
 N Engl J Med 2016;375:380-2.

 Fitchett D, Zinman B, Wanner C, et al., on behalf of the EMPA-REG OUTCOME Trial Investigators.
 Heart Failure Outcomes With Empagliflozin in Patients With Type 2 Diabetes at High Cardiovascular Risk: Results of the EMPA-REG OUTCOME Trial.
 Eur Heart J 2016;Jan 26:[Epub ahead of print].